Geology Course Schedule

 Directed Research

 Thesis-specific research for the Master of Science in Applied Geological Sciences.
 Research topic must be approved by thesis advisor.
 Special Note: May be repeated for a maximum of 9 credits.
-Registration Restrictions: Graduate standing and permission of thesis advisor
+Registration Restrictions: Graduate standing and thesis advisor approval

 (Click on an individual CRN for more information on each offering)